 The aim of the paper is to introduce to the students various schools, styles and phases of the developments in painting and sculpture in the west.
 The emphasis will be to make them aware of the different terms, concepts, forms and subject matter of these works.

 History of Western Art:

 (a) Pre-historic Painting.

 (b) Egyptian Art.

 Unit-II

 (a) Greek Art.

-(b) Roman Art.

-- (a) Art of Early Christian Period.

-- (b) Byzantine Period.
+- (a) Art of Early Christian Period. - (b) Byzantine Period.

-- (c) Gothic Period.